axept/open-parse/README.md

 app.listen(process.env['PORT'] || 3000);
 ```

+## FAQ

-## How To Connect a Cloud Log Service?
+### How To Connect a Cloud Log Service?

 It's really easy.

-### Did you initialize a logger?

-If you did not, do it right now:
+Did you initialize a logger?
+If you didn't, let's do it right now:

 ```javascript
 import bunyan from 'bunyan';